VictorTung/freeCodeCamp/README.md

     "build": "parcel build file/Pathway/to/the/project/index.html" }

-- LF will be replaced by CRLF:
+- when encounter the statement: LF will be replaced by CRLF, type the command below:

-  solution: git config core.autocrlf true
+  git config core.autocrlf true